SapitoSucio/froggo-guides/docs/script_commands.md

 ```

-And like '`menu`', the selected option is consistent with grouped options
+And like ``menu``, the selected option is consistent with grouped options
 and empty options.

-'`prompt`' works almost the same as select, except that when a character clicks
+``prompt`` works almost the same as select, except that when a character clicks
 the Cancel button, this function will return 255 instead.

 ---------------------------------------